microbecode/zk-languages/powdr/README.md

 ### Outputs

 Outputs are not supported by the language yet.
+Therefore, the expected output is given as the third input, and its correctness is asserted inside the program.

 ### Proof